 Modern Variation: For peppermint candy topping add 1/4 teaspoon peppermint extract to give the topping more peppermint flavor

-Seafood was just as popular in Rosie’s day as it is today, and this historic recipe is yummy and delicious.
-However, as noted below, those who don’t feel comfortable making pastry from scratch should be able to get good results using frozen pie crusts.
+Seafood was just as popular in Rosie’s day as it is today.
+This recipe from the Rosie’s Riveting Recipes historic cookbook is yummy and delicious.
+However, those who don’t feel comfortable making pastry from scratch should be able to get good results using frozen pie crusts.
 Butter can also be used in place of margarine.

 NEW ENGLAND TURNOVERS

 1 4 oz. package shredded codfish

 2 tablespoons enriched all purpose flour

 1/2 cup milk

 Freshen codfish as directed on package.
 Melt margarine over low heat.
 Add flour and seasoning and stir until smooth.
 Add milk, stirring constantly, until smooth and thickened.
 Add freshened codfish and mix well

 1 cup sifted all purpose flour

 Sift flour and salt together 3 times.
 Cut in margarine with a pastry blender or 2 knives until consistency of coarse meal.
 Add water and toss lightly with a fork until all particles are moistened.
 Roll out on lightly floured board into an 8 x 22-inch rectangle.
 Cut into 6 squares.
 Heap turnover filling into each square.
 Fold squares in half.
 Press edges together with fork dipped in flour.
 Prick top to allow steam to escape.
 Bake in hot oven (425• F) 15 minutes.
 Yield: 6 servings.